julianvollmer/node-websockets/doc/core.md

-# WebSocketStream
+# WebSocketCore

     Stability: 2 - Unstable;
-    The feature of the WebSocketStream is not quite sure.
+    The feature of the WebSocketCore is not quite sure.
 We definetly need a socket wrapper which knows when a frame starts and end but how we publish these stats to the outside and how we take write operations is not good yet.
 So there will be some redesign in this direction.
 Also we need a